-If you have a printer in your workplace or at home, it will use inkjet cartridges to print pages for you.
-These cartridges are known to be quite expensive, and they are also made up of a lot of plastic and other materials which can make recycling difficult.
-If you use a lot of inkjet cartridges at work or at home, here is everything you need to know about disposing of them in a safe way.
+If you have a printer in your workplace or at home, it will use inkjet cartridges to print pages.
+These ink cartridges can be quite expensive, and they’re also made from lots of plastic and other materials, which can make recycling inkjet cartridges difficult.
+Disposing of ink cartridges properly is vital to protect our planet.

-Who invented the inkjet cartridge?
+Who invented inkjet cartridges?

 What are inkjet cartridges made from?

-How to dispose of ink cartridges
+How do you dispose of ink cartridges?

 Why is recycling ink cartridges so important?

-Around 1.1 billion ink cartridges are used every year.
+- Around 1 billion ink cartridges are used every year.

-Less than 30% of all ink cartridges are properly recycled in the world.
+- Less than 30% of all ink cartridges are properly recycled in the world.

 If you don’t want to go through the hassle of mailing your cartridges back, some office supply stores also recycle these cartridges.